UKHomeOffice/docker-scala-sbt/README.md

   * Before you use the sbt command you need to call the entrypoint script.
 You either need to use `. entrypoint.sh` or `source entrypoint.sh` because it exports environmental variables required to make `sbt` work correctly in subsequent commands.
   * In your .drone.yml, when refencing this project you need to set `JRE_VERSION` enviroment flag to either `8` (aka `1.8.0`), `11` or `17`.
 Sbt and Scala itself target the LTE versions of the JDK so there shouldnt be a need to refence versions in between.
   * The version sbt bundled is `1.8.2` but sbt always downloads and uses the sbt associated with your project (from `project/build.properties`) so this is how you can control the version.
+  * The latest image is hosted in Amazon ECR under the rtge project.
+It is no longer in quay.io